notpacmanzip/CodeMarketplace/replit.md

-# DevMarket - Software Marketplace Platform
+# Stackly - Collaborative Coding Platform

 ## Overview

-DevMarket is a comprehensive collaborative coding platform built with Flask, designed to facilitate team-based software development, project management, and developer collaboration.
+Stackly is a comprehensive collaborative coding platform built with Flask, designed to facilitate team-based software development, project management, and developer collaboration.
 The platform features user authentication via Replit Auth, team management, project collaboration, real-time code editing, payment processing with Stripe, messaging systems, and administrative controls.
 Originally built as a marketplace, it has evolved into a full collaborative development environment supporting teams, projects, repositories, and real-time coding sessions.

 ## System Architecture